hverboncoeur/Verboncoeur2024-JoG/README.md

 If you use code or data from this repository, please cite both the publication in _Journal of Glaciology_ and the code:

->Verboncoeur, H., & Siegfried, M. (2024).
+>Verboncoeur, H., Siegfried, M., Holschuh, N., Winberry, P., Byrne, D., Sauthoff, W., Sutterley, T., & Medley, B. (2024).
 Crary Ice Rise region dh/dt estimates (Verboncoeur et al., 2024; JoG) [Data set].
 In Journal of Glaciology (Version 1).
 Zenodo. https://doi.org/10.5281/zenodo.11396588

 >**Paper citation